notescs/notes/C-CPP-OOPS-for-Interviews/README.md

 # Templates

-Templates make it possible to handle many different data types by a single function or class.
+Templates make it possible to handle different data types by a single function or class.

 ## Function Templates

 ```cpp
 #include <iostream>